AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Highlighting dispatching calls
 ==============================

-By default, dispatching calls in Ada and C++ source code are highlighted in GPS via the :file:`dispatching.py` plug-in.

-Based on the cross-reference information, this plug-in highlights (with a special color you can configure in the preferences dialog) all calls that are dispatching in Ada or calls to virtual methods in C++.
+By default, GPS highlights dispatching calls in Ada and C++ source code via the :file:`dispatching.py` plug-in.
+Based on the cross-reference information, this plug-in highlights (with a special color you can configure in the preferences dialog) all Ada dispatching calls or calls to virtual methods in C++.
 A dispatching call in Ada is a subprogram call where the actual subprogram called is not known until run time and is chosen based on the tag of the object.

-Disable this highlighting (which may be slow if you have large sources), go to the :menuselection:`Tools --> Plug-ins` menu and disable the :file:`dispatching.py` plug-in.
+Disable this highlighting (which may be slow if you have large sources) by using the :menuselection:`Tools --> Plug-ins` menu and disabling the :file:`dispatching.py` plug-in.